isi-nlp/ai2/README.md

 Build a docker image.
 Make sure everything is self-contained in the code root directory. e.g. Everything including all the checkpoints in output will be packed into the docker image, except the dot directories (caches) and modify the submit/*.sh scripts you see fit.

+If you are using `transformers` in you model, be sure to add it to your requriements.txt.

 ```bash
 docker build -t ${IMAGE_NAME} -f dockers/Dockerfile .
 ```